Develop a Positive Relationship

 You save money by taking your child to the dentist by age one.
 Several U.S. studies show higher-cost savings in dental work for children with the first dental visit at age one than those who waited until age three.

 Early dental visits reduce your child's future dental risk and improve oral health.

 For parents, you will play a big part in making your child’s first dental visit to the dentist positive and enjoyable.
 We always encourage parents to inform your child of the visit and its purpose, but also to take care in how you present it.
 We recommend avoiding the use of words that can create fear such as “needle,” “pull,” “drill,” or “hurt.”
 Your child’s first dental visit will rarely require such things, and, even should they be necessary at some point, keep in mind that The dentist is a trained pediatric dentist and has been trained to convey the information in a non-threatening way, helping to keep your child calm and comfortable.

-The dentist during the examination appointment will examine the erupted teeth for cavities, the gums for infection, and the other mouth tissues for any abnormalities.
-She will evaluate the way your child’s teeth come together (the occlusion) and check for sufficient room for the permanent teeth to erupt.
-She will also evaluate the effects of any childhood habits such as thumb sucking, use of a pacifier, or prolonged use of a baby bottle.
-At the end of the visit, The dentist will discuss all of her findings, and a necessary treatment plan, and any dental issues pertinent to protecting the well-being of your child’s oral health.
+During the examination, Dr. Abarca will examine your child's erupted teeth for cavities, the gums for infection, and the other mouth tissues for any abnormalities.
+He will evaluate the way your child’s teeth come together (the occlusion) and check for sufficient room for the permanent teeth to erupt.
+He will also evaluate the effects of any childhood habits such as thumb sucking, use of a pacifier, or prolonged use of a baby bottle.
+At the end of the visit, Dr. Abarca will discuss all of his findings, and a necessary treatment plan, and any dental issues pertinent to protecting the well-being of your child’s oral health.

 A pediatric dentist takes two additional years of specialized training that focuses on children.
 This gives pediatric dentists the skills they need to build strong and trusting relationships with children from infants to young adults and an understanding of their unique dental health needs.